K1 Visa Process & Requirements

 Cost of a K-1 Fiancé Visa to Green Card

-The cost of the K-1 visa to green card as of late in 2020 is a total fee of $2,025.
+The cost of the K-1 visa to green card as of early in 2021 is a total fee of $2,025.
 The breakdown is as follows:

 - Form I-129F: This is filed with the USCIS and costs $535.